This post may contain affiliate links. See our disclosure policy.

 Who knew that making applesauce could be so easy and taste so good?
-In a family taste-test, this homemade applesauce was the unanimous favorite over store-bought.
+In a family taste-test, this homemade recipe was the unanimous favorite over store-bought.
 It is smoother and has more flavor, and LESS sugar, than the store-bought stuff.
-It can be used as an after school snack.
+It can be used as an after school snack, served over vanilla ice cream for dessert, or keep it to bulk up your food storage .
 Put it in these re-useable pouches for easy snacking/day trips with kids, as a baking ingredient, or even baby food!

 - Pink lady

-After making applesauce, you will want to put it in an airtight container and refrigerate for up to 5 days.
+After making this applesauce recipe, you will want to put it in an airtight container and refrigerate for up to five days.
 If you want it to last longer, you can always pressure can it.
 Here is a helpful resource and chart from the National Center for Home Food Preservation on how to pressure can applesauce (click HERE).